-Article 28.
-Beginning of the Game and Game Clock
+Article 27 Beginning of the game and game clock

-- 28.1.
-The teams may not use any excuse for not holding a game or delaying its start.
-Any refusal to comply with the referees' order may be considered as failure to appear. - 28.2.
-The game clock must always display the countdown until the beginning of play in the following situations: during pre-game, intervals of play between quarters and half-time and before any overtime.
+- 27.1 The teams may not use any excuse for not holding a game or delaying its start.
+Any refusal to comply with the referees' order may be considered as failure to appear. - 27.2 The game clock must always display the countdown until the beginning of play in the following situations: during pre-game, intervals of play between quarters and half-time and before any overtime.

-28.3.
 TV Time-Outs: The Company reserves the right to apply TV time-outs in all games.
 In such a case four mandatory TV time-outs will be applied per game, one in each quarter.
-All TV time-outs will have a duration of 60 seconds each.
-TV time-outs will not exist in overtimes.